Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 💬 Popular Tip: Combine Via del Corso + Porta Portese for the best mix of value and variety.

-🎁 Travel Tips for Christmas in Rome
+🎁 Travel Tips for your Roman Holiday

 - Reserve Vatican events weeks (or months) early.